-Guest post by Andrew Cox, co-author of the forthcoming book, Exploring Research Data Management
+Guest post by Andrew Cox, co-author of Exploring Research Data Management

 In a globalising world the future is complicated.
 It is not simply a matter of new trends impacting library work in clearly defined ways.
 Rather change seems to be impacting our work in complex ways.
 In a recent report on the future of academic libraries (Pinfield, Cox and Rutter, 2017) we sought to address this complexity by proposing that we think in terms of nexuses of change.
 Two major ones we identified were:

 - “The dataification of research” -combining trends such as open access, open science, text and data mining, artificial intelligence and machine learning, the internet of things, digital humanities and academic social networking services, and

 - “Connected learning” -incorporating changing pedagogies, learning analytics, students as customers, social media, mobile computing, maker spaces and blurring of space uses.